OpenNFS/OpenNFS/README.md

-# FCE-to-OBJ
+# OpenNFS3

-Convert Need for Speed 3 FCE format files to OBJ for use within 3D modelling programs/game engines.
-Now with (some) viewer functionality!

-U/V coords read in but not currently used for texture mapping; I am working on this.
-Sometimes its buggy with  some community created fce files, but I have not extensively tested any aspect of this (hahaha).
+An attempt to recreate the original Need for Speed 3, unpacking it's original data files into a modern scratch build engine.
+Extremely early in development, current features include:

+- Full Car Viv file loading.

+(Yeah that's it)

-To run (for now):
+## To run (for now):

-Place car.fce in build directory and compile.
-Output is in same directory called Model.obj.
+Place car.viv in 'resources' directory, one level above your build output and run.

 ## Dependencies